-Multi-Input Wake Up
+Multi-Input Wakeup

-The Multi-Input Wake Up feature is used to return (Wake Up) the device from either the HALT or IDLE modes.
-Alternately Multi-Input Wake Up/Interrupt feature may also be used to generate up to 8 edge selectable external interrupts.
+The Multi-Input Wakeup feature is used to return (wakeup) the COP888CF from either the HALT or IDLE modes.
+Alternately Multi-Input Wakeup/Interrupt feature may also be used to generate up to 8 edge selectable external interrupts.

-Figure 10 shows the Multi-Input Wake Up logic.
+Figure 11 shows the Multi-Input Wakeup logic for the COP888CF microcontroller.

 The Multi-Input Wakeup feature utilizes the L Port.
-The user selects which particular L port bit (or combination of L Port bits) will cause the device to exit the HALT or IDLE modes.
+The user selects which particular L port bit (or combination of L Port bits) will cause the COP888CF to exit the HALT or IDLE modes.
 The selection is done through the Reg: WKEN.
 The Reg: WKEN is an 8-bit read/write register, which contains a control bit for every L port bit.
-Setting a particular WKEN bit enables a Wake Up from the associated L port pin.
+Setting a particular WKEN bit enables a Wakeup from the associated L port pin.

 The user can select whether the trigger condition on the selected L Port pin is going to be either a positive edge (low to high transition) or a negative edge (high to low transition).
 This selection is made via the Reg: WKEDG, which is an 8-bit control register with a bit assigned to each L Port pin.
-Setting the control bit wiil select the trigger condition to be a negative edge on that particular L Port pin.
+Setting the control bit will select the trigger condition to be a negative edge on that particular L Port pin.
 Resetting the bit selects the trigger condition to be a positive edge.
-Changing an edge select entails several steps in order to avoid a pseudo Wake Up condition as a result of the odgo chango.
-First, the associated WKEN bit should be rosot, followed by the edge select change in WKEDG.
-Next, the associated WKPND bit should be cleared, followed by the associated WKEN bit being re-enabled.
+Changing an edge select entails several steps in order to avoid a pseudo Wakeup condition as a result of the edge change.
+First, the associated WKEN bit should be reset, followed by the edge select change in WKEDG.
+Next, the associated WKEN bit should be cleared, followed by the associated WKEN bit being re-enabled.